 The investment in redeemable preference shares relate to a wholly-owned subsidiary, which entitles the Company to receive a fixed cumulative preferential dividend of 9.00 Singapore cents per share per annum and to redeem at par the whole or any part of the redeemable preference shares held by the Company upon giving not less than 30 days prior written notice to the subsidiary.
-The wholly-owned subsidiary may redeem the whole or any part of the redeemable preference shares at the original issue price upon giving not less than 30 days prior written notice to the holders of the redeemable preference shares.
+The wholly-owned subsidiary may redeem the whole or any part of the redeemable preference to the holders of the redeemable preference shares.